montaque22/node-red-contrib-ai-intent/README.md

 ## Call Intent

 Triggers the associated **Register Intent** node.
 When this node is attached directly after the **OpenAI Response** node, it can dynamically trigger Registered intents.
+To see this in action check the examples folder and look for the `openai-call-registered-intent-example.json`.

 ## OpenAI Chat